niubrandon/vue3-user-authentication/README.md

 ### https://www.vuemastery.com/courses/token-based-authentication

 ## Features
 - Using JWT token for user authentication.
-A simple backend server was provided for the user auth endpoints in express.js and sytles were provided as well
+A simple backend server was provided for the user auth endpoints in express.js and styles were provided as well
 - Using VUEX for states management with design pattern using states, mutations, actions, getters
 - Using vee-validate package in addition to YUP(pre-built validation library) for forms/fileds validation
 - Using Vue Router for frontend pages routing